Charlotte Faculty and Staff

 Director of the Graduate Health Informatics Program

 Daniel Feinberg has overseen the health informatics programs since 2009.
-He is the founder of the healthcare information technology and medical device company, RetinaCheck.
+He is the founder of RetinaCheck, a healthcare information technology and medical device company.
 Feinberg served as president of the New England chapter of the Health Informatics Management Systems Society in 2009–2010.
 He holds an MBA with a healthcare management focus from Boston University.

 MASTER OF SCIENCE IN LEADERSHIP

 Teresa Goode researches, designs, and teaches graduate-level leadership courses, utilizing her expertise in consulting, process improvement, culture change, organization development, and executive coaching.
-Dr. Goode brings a global perspective to her work as a result of international work in Mexico and Australia and extensive travel throughout Australia, India, and Europe.
-Before transitioning to academia, Dr. Goode worked in the telecommunications industry in a number of leadership positions, including as a workforce performance manager for Verizon Inc., an international process consultant for Bell Atlantic, and a management trainer for NYNEX.
-She is a member of the American Society for Training and Development, and is certified as a Senior Professional in Human Resources.
-Dr. Goode is the founder of Goode Leadership Development, a consulting firm that specializes in designing and implementing leadership development programs.
-She earned her Ed.D. and master’s degree from Columbia University, as well as an MBA from Suffolk University.
+Goode brings a global perspective to her work as a result of international work in Mexico and Australia and extensive travel throughout Australia, India, and Europe.
+Before transitioning to academia, she worked in the telecommunications industry in a number of leadership positions, including as a workforce performance manager for Verizon Inc., an international process consultant for Bell Atlantic, and a management trainer for NYNEX.
+She is a member of the American Society for Training and Development and is certified as a Senior Professional in Human Resources.
+Goode is the founder of Goode Leadership Development, a consulting firm that specializes in designing and implementing leadership development programs.
+She earned her EdD and master’s degree from Columbia University, as well as an MBA from Suffolk University.

 Julia Ivy’s research interests include stakeholder relationships, social capital, and business management in ethically and structurally challenging business environments in emerging economies.
-Prior to joining Northeastern, Dr. Ivy served as faculty at the University of Alaska Southeast, the International Institute of Business in Ukraine, and at the Institute of Privatization and Management in Belarus, and the University of New Haven.
-Dr. Ivy launched and managed an international training and consulting firm in the United States, Russia, Ukraine, and Belarus.
-She is a Ph.D. in Management candidate at Lancaster University in the United Kingdom, but also has earned a Ph.D. in Social and Educational Psychology from Belarusian State P. University.
+Prior to joining Northeastern, Ivy served as faculty at the University of Alaska Southeast, the International Institute of Business in Ukraine, the Institute of Privatization and Management in Belarus, and the University of New Haven.
+She launched and managed an international training and consulting firm in the United States, Russia, Ukraine, and Belarus.
+She earned a PhD in management candidate at Lancaster University in the United Kingdom and a PhD in social and educational psychology from Belarusian State University.